Upgrade Guide

 editor has been removed from the standard distribution.
 The code has been moved to a separate repository.

-Settings model
+Settings Model

 The settings model has also been removed.
 Data stored in the database will not be deleted automatically.